top of page

-From 2018-2021, the Mothers Matter Centre is undertaking the Navigation Project in collaboration with our Indigenous Home Instruction for Parents of Preschool Youngsters (HIPPY) Program that is a part of the East Vancouver Expansion Project.
+From 2018-2021, Mothers Matter Canada is undertaking the Navigation Project in collaboration with our Indigenous Home Instruction for Parents of Preschool Youngsters (HIPPY) Program that is a part of the East Vancouver Expansion Project.

 The Navigation Project (NAV) is a participatory action research study that addresses the ongoing impacts of past and existing public policies that systemically discriminate against Indigenous peoples in Canada through social isolation and disengagement (e.g., through significant gaps in the provision of programs and services for urban Indigenous mothers of preschool-age children in East Vancouver).